numerai/numerai-cli/README.md

 ### Container uses up too much memory and gets killed

-By default, Numer.ai compute nodes are limited to 8GB of RAM.
+By default, Numerai compute nodes are limited to 8GB of RAM.
 If you need more, you can open up `.numerai/variables.tf` and update the `fargate_cpu` and `fargate_memory` settings to the following:
 ```
 variable "fargate_cpu" {
   description = "Fargate instance CPU units to provision (1 vCPU = 1024 CPU units)"